jtheisen/sqlizer/readme.md

             WHERE [Extent2].[OrderNo] = [Extent1].[OrderNo] ) AS [Limit1]

 The `CROSS APPLY` is a rather young join type that allows the joined set to be arbitrarily dependent on aliases of sibling joins.
-If the set isn't the cross apply behaves like a cross join.
+If the set isn't, the cross apply behaves like a cross join.

 There also is an `OUTER APPLY` that behaves analogously to an outer join.

-(The example only selects the first invoice for every order as when one would select all invoices, the query could be expressed by a simple join again by moving the subquery's where into an on-clause - and Entity Framework does this kind of optimization.)
+(The example only selects the first invoice for every order as when one would select all invoices, the query could be simplified to a simple join by moving the subquery's where clause predicate into an on-clause - and Entity Framework does this kind of optimization.)

 I could imaging that the cross apply was introduced precicely to make it possible to have a nicer query language such as LINQ that does away with this subtle bit of SQL weirdness - CROSS APPLY debuted in Sql Server 2005, LINQ in Visual Studio 2008.
 It's now part of the SQL standard.

-The feature is also supported by at least Oracle and PostgreSQL (for the latter under the name *lateral join*).
+This important feature is also supported by at least Oracle and PostgreSQL (for the latter under the name *lateral join*).

-I would suggest staying closer to SQL with this syntax:
+As for the abstraction, however, I would suggest staying closer to SQL with this
+syntax:

     query(() => {
         const o = from(orders);